Come vacation and all moms are looking for ideas to keep their kids busy and engaged in activities to fill in the time they spend at school usually.

 With the sun shining bright, it becomes difficult to indulge in outdoor play, and indoor activities take centre stage.

 The best way to fill in the time children spend in school is to send them to a summer camp where they can pick hobbies or enjoy doing activities that will help them develop mentally and physically.

 Here are some summer camp activities that can be organised without much planning.

 Table of Contents

-- Indoor games for summer camps for kids
+- Indoor Games At Summer Camps for kids

 Check out some more fun Indian games here

 Kids love finding things, especially when they are a team.
 Create a treasure hunt for them with simple rules and fun clues.
 Make teams and get them started.

 Instead of having a prize at the end of the treasure hunt, you could hide different craft material you need for your next activity.